 I hope you and your families are well.
-Thank you for all of your hard work and support over the past few months whilst students have engaged in remote learning.
-It has been fantastic to see them back in school this week having kept up with work so impressively.
-Teachers have been very complimentary overall about the positive atmosphere in the Year 11 and Year 13 cohorts.
+Thank you for all of your hard work and support over the past few months whilst students have been completing work and assessments in school.
+Our young people deserve a huge amount of credit for the mature approach they have taken to such a challenging set of circumstances.
+Teachers have been very complimentary about the positive atmosphere in Year 11 and the obvious determination to make the most of the opportunities available this term.
+You should be very proud of them!